911 and E911.

 Limitation of Liability:

-These terms and the Impact Telecom Residential and Small Business Terms and Conditions (“Terms”) limit and disclaim liability related to 911 service, so please read these Terms carefully.
+These terms and the Lingo Residential and Small Business Terms and Conditions (“Terms”) limit and disclaim liability related to 911 service, so please read these Terms carefully.